Generic Name: alprazolam (al PRAY zoe lam)

 Xanax may also be used for purposes not listed in this medication guide.

-Do not use Xanax if you are pregnant.
-It could harm the unborn baby.
-Do not use Xanax if you are allergic to alprazolam or to other benzodiazepines, such as chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).
+You should not use Xanax if you have narrow-angle glaucoma, if you also take itraconazole or ketoconazole, or if you are allergic to Xanax or similar medicines, such as chlordiazepoxide (Librium), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).

-Before taking Xanax
+Before taking this medicine

 You should not take Xanax if you have:

-if you are allergic to alprazolam or to other benzodiazepines, such as chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).
+if you are allergic to alprazolam or to other benzodiazepines, such as chlordiazepoxide (Librium), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).

 kidney or liver disease (especially alcoholic liver disease);

 a history of depression or suicidal thoughts or behavior;

-a history of drug or alcohol addiction.
+a history of drug or alcohol addiction; or

 How should I take Xanax?

 Do not crush, chew, or break a Xanax extended-release tablet.
 Swallow the tablet whole.

-Contact your doctor if this medicine seems to stop working as well in treating your panic or anxiety symptoms.
+Call your doctor if this medicine seems to stop working as well in treating your panic or anxiety symptoms.

 Keep track of the amount of medicine used from each new bottle.
 Xanax is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.